 2. Next, sift through the popped popcorn and remove any unpopped kernels.
 Then, place the popped popcorn in a very large mixing bowl.

-3. In a small bowl, add the smoked paprika, chipotle powder, onion powder, garlic powder, salt and baking soda.
+3. Now, it’s time to put together the BBQ seasoning mix for the popcorn.
+In a small bowl, add the smoked paprika, chipotle powder, onion powder, garlic powder, salt and baking soda.
 Mix together and set aside.

 4. In a small saucepan, add the vegan butter and maple syrup.
 Whisk until the butter melts, and then, lower in a candy thermometer.
 Continue whisking until the maple syrup sauce reaches a temperature of 230º F. Then, remove the saucepan from heat.